tsdataclinic/TREC/analysis/README.md

 python3 -m  data/process_data --config config.json --city 'nyc'
 ```

-With the config.json file correctly configured, the full pipeline can be run for all cities by running `python3 -m run_pipeline --config config.json --city 'all'` (again from within the analysis folder).
-This script will sequntially run `data/get_all_data.py`, `processs/process_data.py`, and `features/build_stop_features.py` for each city in the config file and concatenate .
+With the config.json file configured, the full pipeline can be run for all cities by running `python3 -m run_pipeline --config config.json --city 'all'` (again from within the analysis folder).
+This script will sequntially run `data/get_all_data.py`, `processs/process_data.py`, and `features/build_stop_features.py` for each city in the config file and concatenates the resulting stop-level files into a single multi-city geojson file, along with a file containing the hospitals located in each city.

 Project Organization
 ------------